dobkeratops/compiler/README.md

     * recover Rusts old ~,@ sigils for smarpointers
   * maybe want a REPL.
   * statements at root level? (perhaps root level statements outside main are tests?)
+  * syntactic sugar to suit it , eg [...] could make a dynamic array whilst (T,T,T) coerces to array<T,N>
+   * I think this is useful for writing tests.

  * features aimed at data-parallel,GPGPU/shader programming
   * eg compile the same code on GPU or CPU for debugging, streamline boilerplate (uniforms etc).